HMSAS Protea (1947): Construction and career

 Rockrose was named after the rock-rose flower.
-The ship was ordered on 21 September 1939 from Charles Hill & Sons and was laid down on 28 October 1940 at its Bristol shipyard.
+The ship was ordered on 21 September 1939 from Charles Hill & Sons and was laid down on 28 October 1940 at its Bristol shipyard as yard number 284.
 She was launched on 26 July 1941 and completed four months later on 4 November.
 Rockrose was initially assigned to the North Atlantic for convoy escort work, but was transferred to the South Atlantic in 1942.
 The ship never engaged the enemy, but rescued survivors from sunken ships on 8, 10 and 29 October of that year.
 She was later transferred to the Far East and returned home in 1945, after which she was placed in reserve at Devonport Royal Dockyard.

 Rockrose was purchased by South Africa in 1947 for conversion into a hydrographic survey ship and was commissioned in the South African Navy on 4 October after a brief refit.
 Together with the newly purchased minesweepers Rosamund and Pelorus, she arrived at Cape Town on 24 December.
 While awaiting for her conversion to begin, the ship was docked at Salisbury Island, Durban.
 Gilbert Hamer & Co. of Durban finally began work in mid-1949 and she was recommissioned as HMSAS Protea in February 1950.
 In late 1952, the ship sailed from Port Elizabeth to Marion Island to bring back a patient for an appendectomy and arrived back at Port Elizabeth with only 15 LT of fuel remaining.

 The following year, she participated in Queen Elizabeth II's coronation celebrations in Port Elizabeth.
 By the late 1950s, the ship's limitations were becoming apparent, particularly her limited space and electrical power, and Protea was reduced to reserve in January 1957.
 She was listed for disposal in March 1961 and was subsequently purchased by Johannesburg businessman Ernest Bisogno, owner of Maritime Fisheries (Pty) Ltd, for R4,000.
 The ship was towed from Simon's Town to Cape Town in October 1963, after having been renamed Justin, for an overhaul and then sailed for Durban to begin conversion into a refrigerated tuna fishing trawler.
 Her owners were not successful and the ship was broken up in Table Bay in late 1967.